alephyud/bel/README.md

 expressions.
 Everything else got added in the implementation phase.

-My hypothesis is that, though an accident of history, it was a good thing for Lisp that its development happened in two phases-- that the initial exercise of defining the language by writing an interpreter for it in itself is responsible for a lot of Lisp's best qualities.
+My hypothesis is that, though an accident of history, it was a good thing for Lisp that its development happened in two phases — that the initial exercise of defining the language by writing an interpreter for it in itself is responsible for a lot of Lisp's best qualities.
 And if so, why not do more of it?